planet-lodder/taskserver.py/README.md

     <a href="https://github.com/planet-lodder/taskserver.py/issues">Report Bug</a>
   </p>
 </p>

+> This project is heavily inspired by [Taskfile.dev](https://taskfile.dev/), and built on top of it's functionality.

 This project gives the ability to run and manage `task`'s from any given host or cloud environment.